 - Dig a trench four to five inches deep and wide enough to accommodate the spread-out roots.
 Space roots, typically 18 inches apart, covering with only two inches of soil.

-- Add additional soil during the growing season, as plants grow.
+- Add additional soil during the growing season as plants grow.
 Asparagus roots are easily smothered if initially covered too deep.
-(Many texts talk of planting six to eight inches deep for better protection form cold winter soil temperatures.
+(Many texts talk of planting six to eight inches deep for better protection from cold winter soil temperatures.
 However, this deep planting will decrease yields.)

 When planting from seed, start seeds indoors 12 weeks prior to transplanting outdoors.
 Harden off seedlings before transplanting outdoors.

 - Soils –Beans are tolerant of a wide range of soils, as long as they are well drained.
 Beans are rather sensitive to soil salt.
 A soil rich in organic matter (to hold water and nutrients for growth) is preferred.